The most difficult part about this is figuring out where to even begin. Please enjoy discovering the most incredible experience of my entire life.

 It was to be a few more days before going in to see if there was a heartbeat, but under the circumstances, I went in earlier.
 That following morning I had an ultrasound and it was such a relief..
 There were two beautiful heartbeats!!
 The bad news was that I had a large blood clot in my uterus that could potentially harm the babies.
 It was very frightening.
 I was placed on very very strict bed rest.
 With many more appointments filled with news of the clot getting bigger..
 After six weeks we finally got news that it was GONE.
 It bled out on its own without any harm to the babies.
 So much weight was lifted in that moment.
 God had been very present the entire time.

-Let us go forward now.
+Let us go forward in my surrogate experience now.
 I’ve been going to my appointments regularly, hearing sweet heartbeats, seeing them on frequent ultrasounds, to discovering their genders..

 A little boy and a little girl!!!